visual-framework/vf-core/components/vf-social-links/README.md

 ### Variants Available

-- `vf-social-links--outline` this removes the background and gives a border around each icon square.
+- `vf-social-links--outline` This removes the background and gives a border around each icon square.
-- `dark-mode` if this is insdie a component that has `dark-mode` theeme then the colours swap.
+- `dark-mode` If this is inside a component that has `dark-mode` theme then the colours swap.

 ### SVG